nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 for SAMPLEFILE in `cat $SAMPLELIST`; do

   ## Extract relevant values from a table of sample, sequencing, and lane ID (here in columns 4, 3, 2, respectively) for each sequenced library
+  ## Then create a unique identifier name with those values we can add to our output file name
   SAMPLE_ID=`grep -P "${SAMPLEFILE}\t" $SAMPLETABLE | cut -f 4`
   POP_ID=`grep -P "${SAMPLEFILE}\t" $SAMPLETABLE | cut -f 5`
   SEQ_ID=`grep -P "${SAMPLEFILE}\t" $SAMPLETABLE | cut -f 3`